Epsilon-induction: Relation to regularity

 In words, any property that is exhibited by at least one set is also exhibited by a "minimal set" $x$, as defined above.
 In terms of classes, this states that every non-empty class $\Sigma$ has a member $x$ that is disjoint from it.

 In first-order set theories, the common framework, the set induction principle is an axiom schema, granting an axiom for any predicate (i.e. class).
 In contrast, the axiom of regularity is a single axiom, formulated with a universal quantifier only over elements of the domain of discourse, i.e. over sets.
 If $\Sigma$ is a set and the induction schema is assumed, the above is the instance of the axiom of regularity for $\Sigma$.
 Hence, assuming set induction over a classical logic (i.e. assuming the law of excluded middle), all instances of regularity hold.

-In a context with an axiom of separation, regularity also implies excluded middle (for the predicates allowed in ones separation axiom).
+In a context with an axiom of separation, regularity also implies excluded middle (for the predicates allowed in one's separation axiom).
 Meanwhile, the set induction schema does not imply excluded middle, while still being strong enough to imply strong induction principles, as discussed above.
-In turn, the schema is, for example, adopted in the constructive set theory CZF, which has type theoretic models.
+In turn, the schema is, for example, adopted in the constructive set theory CZF, which has type-theoretic models.
 So within such a set theory framework, set induction is a strong principle strictly weaker than regularity.
 When adopting the axiom of regularity and full separation, CZF equals standard ZF.